-This scam basically involves someone creating a fake account pretending to be someone they are not professionally e.g. pretend to be someone influential in a well-known organisation, example is the different fake profiles of the Group Managing Director of NNPC.
+This scam basically involves someone creating a fake account pretending to be someone they are not professionally e.g. pretending to be someone influential in a well-known organization, example is the different fake profiles of the Group Managing Director of NNPC.

 Fake profiles are the origin of most other LinkedIn scams.